rejmank/blog/content/ai_devcon.md

 ## Artificial inteligence
 - this is good
 - nothing usefull but funny, great delivery, Enjoing tha
-- >Another technology where you can choose if it will make you dumber of smarter
+- Another technology where you can choose if it will make you dumber of smarter

+## A piece of pi
+- really good technical talk
+- Lets try this inside a medchron
+- [ ] rewatch and make more detailed notes